retarus/retarus-rust/README.md

 ```

 ## Usage
-The Rust SDK implements different services that are offered by retarus.
+The Rust SDK implements different services that are offered by Retarus.
 So in our example we will use the fax client.
 Before we can send a fax we need to create a new instance of the FaxClient.
 The SDK offers a common Rust pattern, a builder for the SDK.

 ```rust
 use retarus::fax::client::{FaxClient};